HenryDashwood/hakyll-website/things/weltanschauung.md

 [An apology for the builder](https://quod.lib.umich.edu/e/eebo/A30880.0001.001?rgn=main;view=fulltext) - Nicholas Barbon

 People hate builders and property developers.
 It's rare to see a full throated defense of them.
-The antiquity of Barbon, the fact that any buildings from his time would be protected now, and the number of people who live in places that have been developed since his day and would resent the idea that we would be better off without their homes give this piece a weight that I don't think you get elsewhere.
+The antiquity of Barbon, the fact that any buildings from his time would be protected now, and the number of people who live in places that have been developed since his day and would resent the idea that we would be better off without their homes give this piece a weight that I don't think you get from contempory writing.

 [The Leopard](https://uk.bookshop.org/a/3247/9780099512158) - Giuseppe Tomasi di Lampedusa